aas-core-works/aas-core3.0-cpp/doc/getting-started.md

 ## Installation {#Installation}

-Saying that installing C++ dependencies is opaque and confusing would be an understatement.
+Saying that installing C++ [nlohmann/json]: https://github.com/nlohmann/jsonencies is opaque and confusing would be an understatement.
 There are many compilers, many packagers (vcpkg, conan, *etc.*) and many build systems (CMake, Make, Bazel *etc.*).
 We admit that we are by no means experts in C++ compilation.
 We give our best to modestly document how to install our SDK and include it in other projects.